+- 1. Room and board shall be covered only if it is provided as part of respite care furnished in a state-approved facility that is not a private residence.

-2. Respite care services-out of home is not a billable waiver service to participants receiving the following services:
+- 2. Respite care services-out of home is not a billable waiver service to participants receiving the following services:

+- a. community living supports;

-b. companion care;
+- b. companion care;

-c. host home;
+- c. host home;

-d. shared living; or
+- d. shared living; or

-e. monitored in-home caregiving (MIHC).
+- e. monitored in-home caregiving (MIHC).

-3. Respite care services-out of home cannot be provided in a personal residence.
+- 3. Respite care services-out of home cannot be provided in a personal residence.

-4. Payment will not be made for transportationcommunity access.
+- 4. Payment will not be made for transportation-community access.